guanyuming-he/mitocw_lv_dl/readme.md

     + 18.06sc-2011
     + 6.034-2010
 - `path-course-content` Path to the static course contents that you downloaded from MIT OCW.
+This does not include the videos, but which has the HTML pages that the scripts will scrape to download the videos.
 - `video_type` Video types to download, separated by comma.
 For example, `Lecture, Recitation`.
 Usually a course only have these two video types.
 - `downloader` The downloader to use to download the course videos.